Cypriot National Guard

 The National Guard of Cyprus (Εθνική Φρουρά), also known as the Greek Cypriot National Guard or simply the National Guard, is the military force of the Republic of Cyprus.
 It consists of air, land, sea and special forces elements, and is highly integrated with its first and second line reserves, as well as supporting civilian agencies and paramilitary forces.

 The mission of the National Guard is to take all necessary measures for the defense of the Republic of Cyprus for the purpose of dealing with a threatened invasion or any action directed against the independence or territorial integrity of the Republic or threatening to secure the life or property of citizens of the Republic.
-The main threat to Cyprus comes from the presence of 40,000 Turkish troops stationed in northern Cyprus.
+The main threat to Cyprus comes from the presence of 40,000 Turkish troops occupying northern Cyprus.

 Greece currently maintains a garrison of 950 men in the Republic of Cyprus under the designation Hellenic Force in Cyprus (ELDYK), but this is not officially part of the Cyprus military and mostly takes orders from Greece's Hellenic Army General Staff.